-Compare estimates using Confidence Interval
+Compare estimates using the confidence interval

-Confidence interval bars are provided in the Employers' use and views of the VET system publication, data slicer and timeseries.
-Figure B provides an example.
-In figure B, the black bars (confidence intervals) for Estimate A and Estimate B do not overlap.
+Confidence interval bars can be used to compare overlap, as shown in figure 2.
+In figure 2, the black bars (confidence intervals) for Estimate A and Estimate B do not overlap.
 This means that it can be concluded with a 95% level of confidence that there is a difference between Estimate A and Estimate B. However, the error bars for Estimate B and Estimate C do overlap.
 This means that it cannot be concluded with a 95% level of confidence that there is a difference between Estimate B and Estimate C. It also cannot be concluded that Estimate B and Estimate C are similar, and further testing needs to be undertaken to determine whether there is a statistically significant difference between the estimates.
-To determine how to do this see 'Compare estimates using Significance Testing' on page 2.
+To determine how to do this see 'Compare estimates using significance testing'.